ibm-cloud-docs/vpc/certificate_validate.md

    ```
    {: pre}

-3. Complete the following steps to verify the signature of the attestation certificate document:
+3. Complete the following steps to verify the signature of the encryption certificate document:

    1. Extract the public signing key into a file.
 In the following example, the file is called `pubkey.pem`: